Texas

 To Reach TAMIU from Laredo:

 Take I-35 North, exit Del Mar (exit 4).
 At first signal, turn right on Del Mar Boulevard.
 Continue Northeast on Del Mar.
-Pas McPherson Street, Winfield subdivision and Alexander High School.
+Pass McPherson Street, Winfield subdivision and Alexander High School.
 At intersection with Loop 20 (stop light), turn right.
 Continue along Loop 20 to University Boulevard (signal light), turn left.
 Take your second right to the East Parking Lot for Event Parking or utilize marked Visitor Parking.
 Additional parking information can be secured from University Police.

 From the North or South via I-35: